Provide a pass-through flag for sql_exec() which goes directly to the native MySQL engine

-#2 Updated by Ernesto Baschny over 9 years ago
+#2 Updated by Ernesto Baschny almost 10 years ago

 Ah, I understand.
 I think at least with the issue we rise awareness of the problem within the Extbase team.
 The idea of a global switch (or a setting in DBAL's ext_conf_template.txt) is fine.

 What I don't understand is why sql_exec() should be more difficult to parse than when going to exec_SELECTquery etc. After all, once you have split up the query in these parts:

 The parsing of the individual parts is the same as required in exec_SELECTquery, isn't it?